 Teen Girl Squad was also meant to be this, but became unexpectedly popular on its own merits and became a regular feature of the site.

-They also created a website for imaginary game company Videlectrix.
+The creators also made a website for imaginary game company Videlectrix.
 Almost all their games are based on the most repetitive or unplayably dull gaming styles of the 1980s.
 Despite this, some of them are legitimately fun.

 Disaster Labs' related parody cartoon, 8-Bitch Fyve, is crammed so full of deliberate badness (including garbled audio and video, Bad Bad Acting, Instant Message windows cluttering up the background, and two characters stealing each other's parts every other word) as to be almost unwatchable.